unAs we round out the dog days of summer, most of us have two things on our minds:

 But as we know, the person you see in the interview isn’t always the same person you end up working with once you’ve hired them.

-To get around the interview façade and back your gut feelings up with science, have your candidates take a science-backed assessment, such as Brooks Talent Index®.
+To get around the interview façade and back up your gut feelings with science, have your candidates take a validated assessment such as the Brooks Talent Index.

-This powerful tool measures a individual’s behavior style, motivators, and personal skills, so you can determine if they are a good fit for the open position—and whether they have a coachable attitude.
+This powerful tool measures an individual’s behavior style, driving forces, acumen, and competencies so you can determine if they are a good fit for the open position—and whether they have a coachable attitude.

 Use Assessment Results to Measure and Improve Self-Awareness